MikeSenior/AdminAPP/README.md

 ## Running the server locally

-To run this locally, you will need:
+If for some weird reason you want to run this heap of VB..

 - .NET Framework 3.5
 - MySQL Server